Visa information for Applicants

-If you are applying from within the UK and currently have any one of these visas, then you should apply using the Tier 4 (G) application form (external site).
+If you are applying from within the UK and currently have any one of these visas, then you can apply for your visa online using the UKVI website (external site).
 Please see our guide on renewing your student visa for help with completing the form and how to make your application.

-You can either apply by post or by courier (if posting we always recommend using Recorded Delivery or Special Delivery at the Post Office).
-You may prefer to make an in-person (called a Premium Appointment) at a UKBA Public Enquiry Office.
+Although you will submit your application online, you will need to post your documents to the UKVI (we always recommend using Recorded Delivery or Special Delivery at the Post Office).
+Alternatively, you may prefer to make an in-person (called a Premium Appointment) at a UKVI Public Enquiry Office.
 This is the fastest way to apply but is a lot more expensive.
 Please be aware that during the busiest months of August and September, it may be very difficult to book a Premium Appointment.
 It is very important that you allow enough time to apply for your visa to enable you to register for your course in time.